 Dianne Feinstein, California senator who broke glass ceilings, dies at 90

-Sen. Dianne Feinstein, who shattered glass ceilings during her more than three decades in the U.S. Senate, has died, two sources confirmed to CBS News.
+Sen. Dianne Feinstein, who shattered glass ceilings during her more than three decades in the U.S. Senate, has died, multiple sources confirmed to CBS News.
 She was 90.

 Feinstein cast her last vote in the Senate late Thursday morning, according to Senate records.